mwoo99/shell-mwcwac/README.md

     inputs: --
     returns: --

     Uses fgets to take user input.
 Parse and execute those functions.
-Handles EXIT and cd commands.
+Handles ExIT and cd commands.

 int exe(char * cmd[])
     inputs: char * cmd[]
     returns: int

     Checks and handles for redirection and piping.
-If there is redirection, fork and correspondly redirect.
+If there is redirection, for  and correspondly redirect.
 If there is piping, fork and use the output of one command as the input of another.
 Else just run() just executes the command and kills the process afterwards.

 int finRed(char* cmd[])
     inputs: char* cmd[]